spoonapps/docs/doc/quick_start/tour_i/tour_i.md

 	(87ddvf54) C:\>

-Let's get back to the tutorial:
+In our container, let's make a new directory called "spoonroot" with the `mkdir` command.

 ```
-# Make a new directory called "spoonroot" in our container with the `mkdir` command.
 (87ddvf54) C:\> mkdir C:\spoonroot
 ```